-Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputy/deputies, the behaviour policy, Acceptable Use Policy and the safeguarding response to children who go missing from education

-- The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer-on-peer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe

-Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2 The designated safeguarding lead (DSL)

-The DSL is a member of the senior leadership team.
+Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputy/deputies, the behaviour policy, online safety which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring, Acceptable Use Policy and the safeguarding response to children who go missing from education.
+The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer-on-peer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+5.2 The designated safeguarding lead (DSL) The DSL is a member of the senior leadership team.
 Our DSL is Mrs Lyn Gray, Headteacher.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-Outside of term time the following email can be used to contact the DSL - head@groveroad.hounslow.sch.uk

-When the DSL is absent, the deputy DSLs, Mrs Grace Beckford (DHT) and Mrs Natalie Parsons (Inclusion leader) - will act as cover.
+Outside of term time the following email can be used to contact the DSL - head@groveroad.hounslow.sch.uk When the DSL is absent, the deputy DSLs, Mrs Grace Beckford (DHT) and Mrs Natalie Parsons (Inclusion leader) - will act as cover.
+Where there is not a DSL or DDSL on site, staff are trained to carry out the correct procedures and necessary and in the event of emergency will call Children's Services for advice and support.
+The DSL will be given the time, funding, training, resources and support to: